Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 	1. Transferring data and managing file permissions for smaller amounts of data can be handled by ssh clients.
 	**Windows users** can apply the [step-by-step procedure as indicated here](../../data_transfer/export_nodes/#access-from-windows).
-	1. More so for Linux-based systems, `sshfs` (a command-line tool for safely mounting a remote folder from a server to a local machine) can be used to mount user home, project home or workspaces within the local folder structure.
+	2. More so for Linux-based systems, `sshfs` (a command-line tool for safely mounting a remote folder from a server to a local machine) can be used to mount user home, project home or workspaces within the local folder structure.
 	Data can be transferred directly with drag and drop in your local file explorer.
 	Moreover, this approach makes it possible to edit files with your common editors and tools on the local machine.

 ## Software Environment

-The [software](../software/overview.md) on ZIH system is not installed system-wide, but is provided within the so-called [modules](../software/modules.md).
+The [software](../software/overview.md) on the ZIH HPC system is not installed system-wide, but is provided within the so-called [modules](../software/modules.md).
 In order to use specific software you need to "load" the respective module.

 !!! note

-    Different partitions might have available different versions of the same software.
+    Different partitions might have different versions available of the same software.
+See [software](../software/overview.md) for more details.
 <!-- is it? why?-->

-Use `module spider <software>` command to check all available versions of the software.
+1. Use `module spider <software>` command to check all available versions of the software.

 ```console
 marie@login$ module spider Python